ajohn-wick/deepf1-ai-engineer/README.md

 ```

 > [!NOTE]
-> The `llama3` model download a few gigabytes of data, so it can take some time depending on your internet connection.
+> The `llama3` model download few gigabytes of data, so it can take some time depending on your internet connection.

 Then, you have to get the project code:

 1. Select the **Code** button, then the **Local** tab, and copy the URL of this repository.
-3. Open a terminal and run this command to clone this repo: <code> git clone &lt;repo-url&gt; </code>
+2. Open a terminal and run this command to clone this repo: <code>git clone &lt;repo-url&gt;</code>

 Once cloned, go to the `langchain-poc` folder and install NPM dependencies:

 ```bash
 npm install
 ```

 When NPM dependencies are installed, go to the `src` subfolder and execute the following command lines:

 - <code>node 01_local_invoke_model.js</code>
 - <code>node 02_local_rag_ollama.js</code>
 - <code>node 03_local_rag_bedrock.js</code>